View Hon Yeung's Obituary on dispatch.com and share memories

 1923 - 2020

-Hon Cheung Yeung, 97, of Dublin, passed away on April 1, 2020, at his residence surrounded by family.
-He was born on February 13, 1923 in Xingning, China, to the late Lung Wah Yeung and Sam Tai Wong.
-He was preceded in death by a daughter Li.
-Hon was a self-employed tailor for over 43 years in Hong Kong until he immigrated to the United States in 1984.
-He held various jobs in local restaurants in the Cleveland area until his retirement, where he became a resident in the Dublin community.
-Hon is survived by his wife, Woon Wong, of 66 years; and seven children, Alice (Nid), Sanny (Wah), Catherine (Bill), Edward, Salina, Wing (Sachie), Bonnie (Michael); one son-in-law, Quang; and 15 grandchildren, Szeman, Hopan, Lam, Sam Alex, Carmen, Cara, Sarah, Sally, Mizuki, Karin, Joshua, Amanda, Michael and Samantha.
+Hon Cheung Yeung, 97, of Dublin, passed away on April 1, 2020 at his residence surrounded by family.
+He was a self-employed tailor for over 43 years in Hong Kong until he immigrated to the United States in 1984.
+Hon is survived by his wife, Woon Wong, of 66 years; seven children; and 15 grandchildren.
 A private memorial service will be held in Marysville at a later date.
-Ingram Funeral Home in Marysville is in charge of arrangements.
-Online condolences may be offered to the family at www.ingramfuneralservice.com.
+To view a full obituary, or to express an online condolence, please visit www.ingramfuneralservice.com